aridjayarecipes/cutesrecipes.web.app/content/post/1752-step-by-step-guide-to-prepare-ultimate-seared-carrots.md

 1. Prepare  Carrots
 1. Get  Butter
-1. Prepare  Salt &amp; pepper
+1. Prepare  Salt & pepper

 The technique is not hard at all to learn, it just might take practice to get the length of carrot necessary for your particular recipe.
 Mung Bean Sprouts Salad with Seared Carrots, kale and Chile Lime Sesame Dressing I got a bunch of Liebster awards in the past months and tagged on Instagram as well for some Random facts about me.
 Extra virgin olive oil, for searing.
 Bring to a simmer and cook until.